 Founder, Administrator, and Author

-General Topics: Transition to Parenthood, Fathering, Effects of Children on Parents, and Media and Family Life
+General Topics: Transition to Parenthood, Coparenting, Effects of Children on Parents, and Media and Family Life

-A graduate student at Penn State University, pursuing his PhD in Human Development and Family Studies.
-He graduated from Brigham Young University, majoring in Psychology with a minor in Family Life, in 2010.
-His key interests include the transition to parenthood, the effects of children on parents, and media and family life.
+Brandon is a graduate student at Penn State University, pursuing his PhD in Human Development and Family Studies (HDFS).
+He graduated from Brigham Young University, majoring in Psychology with a minor in Family Life, in 2010, and he obtained his Master's degree in HDFS at Penn State in 2012.
+His research tends to focus on couples and coparenting relationships in a variety of contexts, including broad contexts such as the transition to parenthood and specific contexts such as bedtime, mealtime, or media and family life.
+He also focuses on the effects of children on parents.
 He currently works for Project SIESTA, where he and others are examining infant sleep and parent management of their infant's sleep.
 He is also studying how infant sleep may affect parental well-being in a variety of ways across the transition to parenthood, such as health, feelings about work, psychological well-being, coparenting quality, and so on.
-Brandon also has taught courses such as Infant and Child Development at Penn State.
+He also works for The Family Foundations Project where he examines coparenting relationships during infancy and early childhood.
+Brandon has taught courses such as Infant and Child Development at Penn State.
 As for personal experience with children and parenting, Brandon and his wife have two children.

 General Topics: Media, Divorce, and Religion in Child Development